-1. What is the mission of the East Bay Food Pantry, Inc (EBFP)?
+What is the mission of the East Bay Food Pantry, Inc. (EBFP)?

 - “Engage, educate and empower the East Bay in creating a hunger-free community.”

-- The East Bay Food Pantry partners with other like-minded organizations in the East Bay to best serve our client population (e.g., RI Community Food Bank, First Congregational Church in Bristol, East Bay Cares Program-Bristol County Elks, and We Share).
+- The EBFP partners with other like-minded organizations servicing the East Bay to best serve our client population (e.g., RI Community Food Bank, First Congregational Church in Bristol, East Bay Cares Program-Bristol County Elks, and We Share).

-- As a member agency, EBFP is eligible to purchase food directly at 10 cents per pound and to receive free items as available.
+- As a member agency, EBFP is eligible to purchase food directly at 10 cents/pound, higher priced COOP items and to receive free items as available.

 - EBFP is helping to support their goal of offering more sites with more hours of operation to improve accessibility to those in need.

-- Residents of the East Bay including Bristol, Warren, Barrington, and East Providence can shop in the food pantry.
-Holiday pantry hours are on Wednesdays from 10-5.
+- Residents of the East Bay including Bristol, Warren, Barrington, East Providence, Portsmouth, Middletown, Newport, Little Compton and Tiverton can shop in the food pantry.
+The food pantry is open every Wednesday (10-5pm).

 - Food is available to anyone stating need.
 The EBFP operates on an honor system; income is not verified.

 - However, pantry clients complete an application, which includes an inquiry of any income sources and of other household assistance received such as free school lunch, food stamps, and rental assistance.
 These are markers of need, verified by the state, that support a client’s statement of need.

 - Clients are eligible to pantry shop once a month.
 A photo ID is required for each household member as well as proof of residency.
 A shopping log requiring client signatures is maintained.

 How can I donate to the pantry/thrift shop?
 What is needed?
 When can I drop things off?

 - Donations may be dropped off during hours of operation Wednesdays through Saturdays.

 - The thrift shop accepts clothing, household items, furniture etc..
 Click here for a complete list of Thrift Shop Needs.